sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 Like the state-of-the-art Smalltalk implementation of the day, the Self implementation uses *dynamic translation* (again, JIT), and *inline caching* of message results.

-Smalltalk programs are notoriously hard to optimize because the types of everything except primitives are not really known statically.
+A fundamental limitation of languages with dynamic typing or with run-time polymorphism is that the type of a given object is not always knowable statically.
+In Smalltalk, the compiler generally only knows the types of primitives.
 Self has the same issue, compounded by the fact that variables are only accessible through message passing, which further obfuscates the compiler's view.
 In addition, Self cannot use Smalltalk optimizations which operate on classes.
 Nonetheless, the novel techniques described in this section make Self twice as efficient as the state-of-the-art Smalltalk implementation, or about five times slower than optimized C. I will point out that later implementations of Self acheived speeds only twice as slow as optimized C!

 ### Customized Compilation